 Contact Experienced Government Investigations Attorneys Today

-If you or your loved one have questions regarding government investigations, or need representation please contact us today to schedule your initial consultation.
+If you or your loved one have questions regarding government investigations, or need representation, please call us at 212-729-9494 or contact us today to schedule your initial consultation.
 We have represented numerous clients on state and federal criminal as well as civil investigations and are happy to share our knowledge with you.